mailtoirs/xenamall-docs/requirements/pos-requirements.md

 # POS - Requirements
 ## Overall
-* POS is the client side terminal that requires offline access
+* POS is the client side terminal that offers the most essential source documents of the business, namely Sales Invoice/Returns, Payments Received, etc.
-* It is possible to perform day-to-day operations with POS without requiring an active internet connection
+* It is possible to perform day-to-day operations with POS without requiring an active internet connection.
+This is a common practice in most businesses.
+In case where there is no Internet availability, such shops draft manual invoices, and feed them in the system later.
+The business doesn't shut down because the Internet connectivity is lost.
+So, a good POS should facilitate this, without pushing the customer towards pen and paper
 * These day-to-day operations are namely
   1. Entering purchase invoices/returns
   2. Entering sales invoices/returns
   3. Payments made and received
 * It is possible to view some basic reports from the data entered
 * It is possible to sync pos entries with the cloud for additional reporting and functionality
-* POS captures all the required details that are required to be fed into the cloud accounting/inventory system
+* POS captures all the details that are required to be fed into the cloud accounting/inventory system

 ## Login